 The fairytale-like Bled Castle, which sits atop a cliff on the north shore, is a must-visit landmark.
 Take a traditional timber pletna boat to make the pilgrimage to Bled Island or rent a kayak and paddle around the picturesque water.

 Off the bracing Wild Atlantic Way near Cork lie the Lakes of Killarney, which combine Lough Leane, Muckross Lake, and Upper Lake on the legendary Ring of Kerry.
 Surrounded by rugged mountains, waterfalls, and outstanding hiking opportunities, the Lakes of Killarney are among the best lakes in Europe.

-Board a kayak and explore the islands within the lake.
+One of the best things to do with kids in Ireland is to board a kayak and explore the islands within the lake.
 Visit the ancient Muckross Abbey, Ross Castle, and the nearby Torc Waterfall.
 And take in stunning lake views from Mangerton Walk starting point, located on the southeast side of the lakes.